chisomd90/Chrome_extension_API/Documentation.md

 - Use tools like Postman to test the API endpoints.
 - Verify that you can successfully upload and retrieve videos.

-## 6. Security Considerations <a name="security-considerations"></a>

-- Ensure that file uploads are properly validated and sanitized to prevent malicious uploads.
-- Implement rate limiting to prevent abuse or excessive uploads.

-## 7. Rate Limiting (if applicable) <a name="rate-limiting"></a>

-This API does not implement rate limiting but should be considered for production deployments.

-## 8. Versioning (if applicable) <a name="versioning"></a>

-This API does not have versioning, as it is a simple, single-version API.